On E List of Movie Reviews

 Eye for an Eye is a watchable psychological thriller that has more bad points than good.

-When Karen McCann's rapist was technically left off the hook in seemingly 48 hours while the crime scene was still
+When Karen McCann's rapist got left off the hook on a technicality in seemingly 48 hours while the crime scene was

-fresh because of insufficient DNA evidence, I couldn't believe it because there's no way it would've happened.
-There's
+still fresh because of insufficient DNA evidence, I couldn't believe it because there's no way that would've

-sure he would've left footprints and hair samples, among other things.
-The daughter wouldn't have died without
+Once there, I'm sure he would've left footprints and hair samples, among other things.
+The daughter wouldn't

-putting up a struggle, hence the scratch marks on Doob's arms, leaving some blood at the crime scene.
+have died without putting up a struggle, hence the scratch marks on Doob's arms, leaving some blood at the

 Another fact that's overlooked is the whole thing didn't look like it was the first time for him; Robert Doob

-same pattern.
-Karen McCann can be used for a witness because she saw him staking out a house for his next possible victim.
+pattern.
+Karen McCann can be used for a witness because she saw him staking out a house for his next possible

 As for the acting performances, everybody is fine.
 Sally Field is passable.
 Her